 That’s because oil-based varnish contains a high amount of oils, making it compatible with wood oil.
 However, you must sand with fine-grit sandpaper before applying varnish.

-Ordinarily, varnish doesn’t stick well to oiled wood.
-This is because oiled wood tends to accumulate dust over time that can prevent the varnish from sticking properly.
+Varnish doesn’t stick well to oiled wood.
+That’s because oiled wood tends to accumulate dust over time that can prevent varnish from sticking.

-Also, most wood oils dry hard meaning that the varnish can’t penetrate or soak into the wood.
-Since the varnish can’t soak into the oiled wood, it won’t stick properly.
+Also, most wood oils dry hard, meaning that the varnish can’t penetrate or soak into the wood.
+Since it can’t soak into the oiled wood, it won’t stick properly.

 Related Read: Varnish vs Wood Oil